 Fig. 6 shows the time cost of encrypting and decrypting data attributes in the EHR.
 We use ENC and DEC, to denote the encryption and decryption scheme in our scheme, TRENC and TRDEC, to denote the encryption and decryption scheme in [13], respectively.
-In Fig. 6(a), we set the EHR involves 60 distinct role attributes, and we add 10 noisy role attributes in the second-layer encryption.
+In Fig. 6a, we set the EHR involves 60 distinct role attributes, and we add 10 noisy role attributes in the second-layer encryption.
 We observe that, with the number of data attributes increasing, TRENC increases linearly, while ENC remains constant.
 Additionally, the more role attributes per data attribute, the more time is required by TRENC.
 The fundamental reason is that, TRENC has to conduct the exponential operation for all role attributes of all data attributes, while in ENC, we only need to conduct the exponential operation for every distinct role attribute.
-In Fig. 6(b), we set the EHR involves 100 distinct role
+In Fig. 6b, we set the EHR involves 100 distinct role attributes, each data attribute is accompanied with 10 role attributes.

-This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
-Content may change prior to final publication.
-Citation information: DOI 10.1109/TSC.2018.2790943, IEEE Transactions on Services Computing attributes, each data attribute is accompanied with 10 role attributes.
 We observe that, as the frequency of repeated role attributes increases, TRENC increases linearly, while ENC also remains constant.
 Therefore, the higher frequency of the repeated role attributes, the more time is saved by our scheme.
-In Fig. 6(c), we set the EHR contains 20 data attributes, and each data attribute is accompanied with 10 role attributes.
+In Fig. 6c, we set the EHR contains 20 data attributes, and each data attribute is accompanied with 10 role attributes.
 The figure illustrates that, as the number of noisy role attributes increases, ENC increases slowly, while TRENC remains the same.
 Meanwhile, the larger the total number of role attributes in the EHR, the more time is required by ENC.
 The reason is that, ENC is mainly affected by the number of noisy attributes and the number of distinct role attributes in the EHR, while TRENC is mainly affected by the number of role attributes of each data attribute, and the number of data attributes in the EHR.
-Fig. 6(d) illustrates the time cost of decryption.
+Fig. 6d illustrates the time cost of decryption.
 As we can see, as the number of data attributes increases, both schemes spend more time on decryption.
 Additionally, the more role attributes are involved in the access policy of a data attribute, the more time is required for decryption.

-Fig. 8: Time cost of revoking role attributes.
+Fig. 7.
+Time cost of operation.